NariM11/CourtFinder/CourtFinder/README.md

 Running the Expo App

+To start the backend server, in the server folder directory enter the following command in the terminal

+nodemon index.js

+To start the expo app (client), enter the following command in the terminal

+expo start

 To start an Expo app in Visual Studio Code (VSCode), you can follow these steps:

     Open VSCode and navigate to the folder where your Expo app is located.
 You should see the project files in the VSCode Explorer panel.